Alexhuszagh/xcross/README.md

 - `--non-interactive`, `CROSS_NONINTERACTIVE`: Disable interactive shells.

-This defaults to using interactive shells if not `--non-interactive` is not provided and if `CROSS_NONINTERACTIVE` does not exist, or is set to an empty string.
+This defaults to using interactive shells if `--non-interactive` is not provided and if `CROSS_NONINTERACTIVE` does not exist, or is set to an empty string.

 ```bash
 # These are all identical.